E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/zagreb_sh/zagrebsh_readme.rst

   Relevant Training Material
     Training material is available through the test examples

+  Software Module Developed by
+    Surface hopping code was developed in the group of Nadja Doslic in Zagreb, some of the authors are Marin Sapunar, Momir Malis and Nadja Doslic.
+The implementation of this module has been done by Cristina Sanz-Sanz and Graham A. Worth.
 .. contents:: :local:

 ..
 Add technical info as a sidebar and allow text below to wrap around it